wolny/pytorch-3dunet/README.md

 In order to predict with the network trained with `BinaryCrossEntropy` or `GeneralizedDiceLoss` on the randomly generated 3D volume:
 ```
-python predict.py --model-path ~/3dunet/best_checkpoint.pytorch --in-channels 1 --out-channels 3 --interpolate --loss bce --test-path resources/random_label4D.h5 -patch 64 128 128 --stride 50 100 100
+python predict.py --model-path ~/3dunet/best_checkpoint.pytorch --in-channels 1 --out-channels 3 --interpolate --loss bce --test-path resources/random_label4D.h5 -patch 64 128 128 --stride 32 64 64
 ```

 ### IMPORTANT
-In order to avoid block artifacts in the output prediction masks the patch predictions are averaged, so make sure that `patch/stride` params lead to overlapping blocks, e.g. `--patch 64 128 128 --stride 50 114 114` will give you a 'halo' of 14 voxels in each direction
+In order to avoid block artifacts in the output prediction masks the patch predictions are averaged, so make sure that `patch/stride` params lead to overlapping blocks, e.g. `--patch 64 128 128 --stride 32 96 96` will give you a 'halo' of 32 voxels in each direction.